baptistparty/blog/_posts/2021-07-10-Why-did-deacons-take-over-baptist-churches copy.md

 link:
 author: Jon
 ---
-The April-June issue of the 9Marks journal is out, and the topic is “Deacons.”
+The April-June issue of the 9Marks journal is out and the topic is “Deacons.”

 I'm grateful for 9Marks' resuscitation of the elder.
 The return of a "plurality of elders" among 21st Century Baptists can be chalked up almost entirely to 9Marks, along with a few friends like Founders.

 But that leads me to a question seldom asked: where did all the elders **go**?
-Why was the "a pastor and the deacons" combination nearly universal in Southern Baptist churches for over a century?
+Why was the "pastor and the deacons" combination nearly universal in Southern Baptist churches for over a century?

 In the Nine Marks of a Healthy Church, Mark Dever suggests [“inattention to Scripture” and “the pressure of life on the frontier” may have contributed to the decline of elder plurality.](https://www.9marks.org/review/elders-congregational-life-phil-newton/).